Incurin® Questions and Answers

 How long does Incurin take to leave the system?

-From trial work, there was no demonstration of accumulation of oestriol over time and therefore once the medication is stopped, the therapeutic effect of Incurin may cease within 24 hours2.
+From trial work, there was no demonstration of accumulation of estriol over time and therefore once the medication is stopped, the therapeutic effect of Incurin may cease within 24 hours2.

 Not answered your question?